-Bipolar affective disorder, or manic-depressive illness (MDI), is a common, severe, and persistent mental illness.
+Bipolar disorder, which in the ICD-10 is classified as Bipolar affective disorder, or manic-depressive illness (MDI), is a common, severe, and persistent mental illness.
 This condition is a serious lifelong struggle and challenge.

 Signs and symptoms